CiscoSE/basic_netprog_cases/README.md

 3. Prepare virtual environment

         make prepenv
+> **Note WSL requires an extra step to allow for ansible to use the contained ansible.cfg files run the following if using WSL**
+>
+>        export ANSIBLE_CONFIG=./ansible.cfg

 4. See [demo-script.md](https://github.com/CiscoSE/basic_netprog_cases/blob/master/demo-script.md) for steps to complete demonstrations.

 It is estimated that about 15 minutes is required to start to topology, the topology is requried for use cases 2 and 3 only.